bonn0062/GSoD/README.md

 **Welcome to Season of Docs!!!**

 It's incredible to be involved in the inner workings of NumPy and SciPy.
 So far, we've been joining meetings with the team, getting to know the core players, and learning the workflow.
 I can't wait to keep you guys updated with our projects as they develop!
-Photo by Pineapple Supply Co. from PexelsGet involved!

 Now that you know the major players on the writing side, don't be afraid to reach out and let us know if there's information you want to see in the official documentation!
 Who knows, we might just be able to give you what you want to see.